Skip to content

 One Liner Review:

-The Amazing Spider Man 2 is an okay movie.
-It’s not bad, and there’s actually a lot to like about it, but boy does it screw up the villains..
-This is one of those movies that really works in the first half (save for the ridiculously cartoonish Rhino and Elektro, both in human form), but then it falls apart when it tries to do too much in the second half.
+The Amazing Spider Man 2 is pretty bad.
+Its the worst of the spider-Man movies.
+And boy does it screw up the villains.
+This is one of those movies that somewhat works in the first half (save for the ridiculously cartoonish Rhino and Elektro, both in human form), but then it falls apart when it tries to do too much in the second half.
 Specifically the last handful of climactic scenes, which are the ones we have been waiting for throughout the entire film.
 The movie just doesn’t have control over it’s pieces and how to move them around.
 The simple way of looking at it is that there is way too much going on.
 If the movie had taken the time to be more economic and perhaps bridged storylines together into one, or just cut some all together, it could have been a much more effective film.

-All of that is good, but the romance is just one of many stories.
-Another is the mystery about Peter’s parents.
+The problem is that this “i PROMISED your father,” .
+Story is just constantly repeated THROUGHOUT the film, until it gets old and boring.
+Another problematic storyline is the mystery of Peter’s parents.
 That’s the story that seems the most wasted here, considering everything else that’s going on.
 I do love the way the movie opened on a plane with us seeing what really happened to Peter’s parents.
 It is handled in such a cool way that we see the exact same moments from the first film (the vandalized study, the leaving young Peter with his Aunt and Uncle), only now see what happened after those events, from a new angle.
-Here, in The Amazing Spider Man 2, the opening scene works, but maybe that could have been it.
-Just that scene and then the rest of the movie devoted to other things.
+Here, in The Amazing Spider Man 2, the opening plane sequence works, but maybe that could have been it.
+Just that sequence and then the rest of the movie devoted to other things.
 It certainly would have left more time for the villains.
 Fans complained after the first movie that there wasn’t enough about Parker’s parents, so this movie threw it in there, but it also made it too big of a plot point.
 The opening scene or scenes would have been enough.

 After that opening plane scene, we jump down to the street, in present day, and see Aleksi Sytsevich (Paul Giamatti), driving a stolen truck filled with plutonium.
 Spider Man swings around the city, following the truck and stopping the plutonium canisters from flying out of the back.
 The action here is fine, but the Giamatti character is intentionally corny.
 He has a terrible Russian accent and laugh, and sounds more like a cartoon character than a realitic villain.
 I guess this movie has taken away nothing from the Christopher Nolan Dark Knight series where realistic villains and a gritty tone made the films so great.
 Instead, this one tends to feel at times more like the Joel Schumacher Batman films (Batman Forever and Batman and Robin.)
 It really tries for comedy here, having Spiderman constantly make jokes when he should be taking the threats around him more seriously.
 I mean, there are at least three guys firing machine guns on the streets.
 Enough with the jokes.